remicknsisi/personal-finance-tracker/README.md

 Because I am fairly comfortable with the Ruby on Rails / React API framework, I decided to challenge myself by incorporating something new.
 On the Budget Details pages, I've included charts with 'recharts' as a new way of visualizing data than in simple JSX.

+If I were to expand upon this app in the future, I'd be interested in allowing the User to filter graphs/charts displaying their transaction history by month, week, day, or year.
+Additionally, opening the app up to different kinds of currencies could be interesting as well.
+Thanks for your interest in RailsRiches!

 ## Requirements

 - Ruby 2.7.4